Tryggvi Hlinason

-Tryggvi Snær Hlinason (born 28 October 1997) is an Icelandic professional basketball for Basket Zaragoza of the Liga ACB.
+Tryggvi Snær Hlinason (born 28 October 1997) is an Icelandic professional basketball player for Bilbao Basket of the Liga ACB.
 He began his career in his home country, competing with Þór Akureyri.
 Tryggvi is a regular member of the Icelandic national team, with experience at EuroBasket.
+In 2024, he was named the Icelandic Male Basketball Player of the Year.

 Early life

 Tryggvi was raised on the Svartárkot farm, a sheep facility in the municipality of Þingeyjarsveit, an area of northeastern Iceland so isolated that his family's closest neighbors live 9 km away, and there is no grocery store within an hour's drive of the farm.
 In a 2017 ESPN story, Jón Arnór Stefánsson, one of the country's greatest players, said about the area where Tryggvi was raised, "It's a situation you can't explain to a person that doesn't live in Iceland or that part of the country.
 When the weather is harsh, you can't really get to or from it, so you're just stuck up there.
 It's a unique story, man."
 Tryggvi himself would say in a 2018 interview with Yahoo Sports, "There was always work to do on the farm, but the freedom you have is insane.
 It's so far to the next house that you can do whatever you like and nobody really cares."
 One of his youth basketball coaches, Águst Guðmundsson, added that during winter, driving to and from the farm was sometimes impossible for two weeks or more at a time, even with four-wheel drive vehicles.
 During such conditions, the only access to the farm is by snowmobile.

 In 2013, his parents decided to send him to secondary school in Akureyri, the main town of northern Iceland.
 The country has no basketball program in its secondary schools; his parents planned to have him learn as much as he could, especially in the electrical field, in order for him to help improve their farm operations.
 Shortly after his arrival in Akureyri, he called Bjarki Ármann Oddsson, then head coach of the under-17 team of Icelandic league club Þór Akureyri, wishing to give basketball a try—even though he owned no basketball shoes, and had never seen live full-court basketball.
 The coaches at Þór, plus Einar Jóhannsson, head coach of the Iceland U-18 national team, convinced Tryggvi's parents that he had a future in the sport.